 In our knowledge-based design work, we have focused on solvation of biological interfaces through development of an algorithm for positioning of water molecules at interfaces.
 This has many implications for therapeutic design.
 We have generated an algorithm for efficient solvation of biomolecular interfaces.
 The WATGEN algorithm has facilitated a deeper understanding of the details of solvation that mediate protein-protein and protein-small molecule interactions.
 This understanding is a key aspect in rational drug design, since it allows specific water molecules to be identified for displacement through ligand modification.
 Our current work is aimed at rapid computation of the energetics of water molecules at interfaces.
 This algorithm is freely available for academic use.

-Dr. Haworth's laboratory has developed algorithms for nucleic acid structure building, nucleic acid aptamer design, transporter protein structure and analysis, and MHC-peptide-TCR association.
-The basis of these algorithms is accurate reproduction of molecular association, through proper molecular and theoretical descriptions of biological interfaces.
+Dr. Haworth's laboratory has developed algorithms for protein-peptide interface solvation, prediction of MHC-peptide-TCR association, solvation-based molecular docking, nucleic acid structure building, and aptamer design.
+The goal of these algorithms is accurate reproduction of molecular association, through proper molecular and theoretical descriptions of biological interfaces.

 Dr. Haworth is also currently the Director of Curriculum for the Pharm.D. program in the School of Pharmacy.
 In this role, he has been responsible for major recent revisions in the Pharm.D. program.
 Dr. Haworth has also been active in moving some of the basic science Pharm.D. curriculum from a lecture/examination approach to a more learner-centered, case study-based approach, and has published a number of articles in this area.